 This time we have donated the use of temporary welfare facilities for the crew working for a deserving family from Welwyn Garden City featured on the BBC One series “DIY SOS Big Build.

 Midwife Sascha met her husband Andrew at university.
 She was battling on as a single mum at this time, training to be a midwife and also caring for her disabled dad and her younger brother, Sascha and Andrew fell in love, got married and had two children of their own.

 In 2012, Sascha came home with a throat infection that changed everything.
-Doctors believe it caused her immune system to over-respond, leaving her with kidney desease.
-She was reassured that it would be decades before she needed treatment but Sascha's symptoms grew rapidly.
+Doctors believe it caused her immune system to over-respond, leaving her with kidney disease.
+She was reassured that it would be decades before she needed treatment but Sascha’s symptoms grew rapidly.
 In just 6 months, Sascha had final stage kidney disease requiring hospital dialysis at least 4 days a week.

-Last Christmas, she went into cardiac arrest when her heartbeat reached 200 beats a minute and she faces the constant threat of life-risk-blood clots - due to her dialysis regime.
+Last Christmas, she went into cardiac arrest when her heartbeat reached 200 beats a minute and she faces the constant threat of terminal blood clots – due to her dialysis regime.
 She received a kidney transplant from her brother but this has now failed, leaving her facing a life-limiting prognosis with three young children.